 Spray the solution just over the infected part before repotting the plant.

-2. It is effective against fungi, sooty mold, mildew, and nematodes.
+2. Effective against fungi, sooty mold, mildew, and nematodes.

-2. A mild fungicide helps control fungus gnats by providing oxygen to plant roots.
+2. Helps control fungus gnats by providing oxygen to plant roots.

 Alternatively, you can spray it over the soil without repotting the plant.

-2. It contains inorganic ingredients like Sulfur, copper, Feram, metiram, and more.
+2. Contains inorganic ingredients like Sulfur, copper, Feram, metiram, and more.

 - It is essential to provide enough care to your plant after treatment and to repot to prevent plant stress.

-- After repotting, let the plant sit idle for a couple of days without water.
-Let the soil dry before watering again.
+- After repotting, let the plant sit idle for a few days without water.

 - Resume the watering schedule but do it sparingly to help the roots recover and start producing feeder roots.